TamPham271299/DEJU/README.md

 This is the repository for the code used to perform analysis and generate figures for the following paper titled "Incorporating exon-exon junction reads enhances differential splicing detection".

+### Citation

+If you are using code or pipelines from this repository, please consider citing our associated article:

+Pham, M.T., Milevskiy, M.J.G., Visvader, J.E. et al. Incorporating exon–exon junction reads enhances differential splicing detection.
+BMC Bioinformatics 26, 193 (2025). [https://doi.org/10.1186/s12859-025-06210-4](https://doi.org/10.1186/s12859-025-06210-4)

 ### Introduction

-The paper introduced a DEJU analysis workflow implementing a STAR-Rsubread-edgeR-limma framework to identify DEU genes indicative of differential splicing between experimental conditions in RNA-seq data.
+The paper introduced a DEJU analysis workflow implementing a **STAR-Rsubread-edgeR-limma framework** to identify DEU genes indicative of differential splicing between experimental conditions in RNA-seq data.
 Here is a schematic presentation of our proposed DEJU workflow.

 <p align="center">
   <img src="figures/fig_1_v2.png" alt="DEJU_workflow" width="400"/>